strdr4605/tum-web-lab2/README.md

 Create a web page for your/friends/relatives business (example: car-rent, cookies-shop, crypto-scam)

+> For a maximal grade, the website should be for a real client (your/friends/relatives business), otherwise -1-2 points

 ## Customer requirements

 - Some form of navigation to sections (links, buttons)